mixxxdj/manual/source/chapters/preferences.rst

   * **DirectSound**: Poor
   * **MME**: Poor

-For low latency, it is best to use the ASIO Sound API that bypassses the sound processing of the Windows kernel.
+It is best to use the ASIO Sound API that bypassses the sound processing of the Windows kernel.
 Using ASIO requires a driver for your soundcard from the manufacturer.
 Check the manufacturer's website to see if a driver download is available.
-Soundcards designed for musicians almost always have an ASIO driver available, but often consumer grade soundcards do not have an ASIO driver.
-If there is no such ASIO driver available for your soundcard, use the WDM-KS API.
+Soundcards designed for musicians almost always have an ASIO driver available, but soundcards built into computers and very cheap soundcards typically do not have an ASIO driver.
+If there is no ASIO driver available for your soundcard, use the WDM-KS API.
 There is generally no advantage to using `ASIO4ALL <http://asio4all.com>`_, a wrapper around the WDM-KS API.

 GNU/Linux
-"""""""""
+^^^^^^^^^
 The following Sound APIs are available on GNU/Linux:

   * **ALSA**: Good